Sugandha Bharathi Award

 SUGANDHA BHARATHI AWARD – 2002

 Late Shri.
-Venugopalan Nambiar for his lifetime contribution to Spices
+Venugopalan Nambiar

 Late Shri.
 Venugopalan Nambiar (1924-1996), Former Hear of Pepper Research Station, Panniyur, devoted his lifetime for improvement of black pepper to increase the productivity of the crop.
 The first ever black pepper hybrid in the world panniyur -1, was developed by him and released for commercial cultivation during 1971.
 Although several new varieties have been developed and released in this crop, Panniyur-1 has withstood the test of time and is still the ruling variety in all the states where black pepper is grown and also in other black pepper growing countries.
 The cultivation of this variety has resulted in phenomena increase in production of black pepper in the country.
 This variety is known to every black pepper grower and is popular in small homestead gardens and in large plantations.
 The variety has special distinguishing characters such as long spike, high fruit setting with bold berries and high yield.
 Late Shri Venugopalan Nambiar also assembled a large germplasm collection of black pepper and developed the research infrastructure of Pepper Research Station, Panniyur.
 Besides being a scientist, Late Shri.
 Venugopalan nambiar cherished human values and was adored as a leader of farming community especially in Kerala.